 The mechanism of the iodoform reaction is that of alpha-halogenation of a carbonyl compound under basic conditions, followed by nucleophilic displacement of the resulting triiodomethyl group by hydroxide.
-The mechanism is outlined below where all inorganic by-products are omitted for clarity.
+This mechanism can be found in most organic lecture texts.

-DERIVATIVE FORMATION: Simple chemical reactions that convert a liquid into a solid derivative provide another key piece of information.
+DERIVATIVE FORMATION.
+Simple chemical reactions that convert a liquid into a solid derivative provide another key piece of information.
 Why is it that the liquid unknown changes to a solid derivative?
 The unknown has a relatively low molecular weight (MW) and relatively low polarity, causing it to be a liquid at room temperature (RT).
 Derivatives are chosen to have a high MW and very high polarity, causing them to be solids at RT.
 The solid derivative is purified by recrystallization, and its MP determined.
 The MP is then matched against the MPs of derivatives of the posted compounds.
 In this way the number of possibilities can be narrowed down to just a few compounds.

-2,4-Dinitrophenylhydrazones: As shown above, both aldehydes and ketones react with 2,4-dinitrophenylhydrazine (DNP) to form a solid DNP derivative.
+2,4-Dinitrophenylhydrazones.
+As shown above, both aldehydes and ketones react with 2,4dinitrophenylhydrazine to form a solid 2,4-dinitrophenylhydrazone (DNP) derivative.
 The classification test serves also as derivative formation.
 The color of this derivative can also provide useful structural information.
-If the solid is yellow, this most often means that the carbonyl group in the unknown is non-conjugated.
+If the solid is yellow, this most often means that the carbonyl group in the unknown is unconjugated.
 A reddish-orange color most likely means that the carbonyl group is conjugated.
-There are exceptions to this, so care should be taken when interpreting this observation.
+There are exceptions to this though so care should be taken when interpreting this observation.
 In a few cases, compounds in which the carbonyl group is not conjugated produce orange precipitates.
 Note carefully that simply having a double bond or phenyl group somewhere in an aldehyde or ketone does not necessarily mean that the carbonyl group is conjugated.
 The double bond must be separated from the carbonyl by one single bond only.
 If the double bond is further away, it is isolated from the carbonyl and not conjugated with the carbonyl.